(This replaces Fact Sheet 24-7)

 New 3012-e APPR System

-Section 3012-e plans, dubbed NYS STEPS by the State Education Department (SED), must be collectively bargained and no longer include the previous requirement to use student performance as part of the plan.
+Section 3012-e plans, dubbed Standards-based Educator Evaluation and Professional Support (STEPS) by the State Education Department (SED), must be collectively bargained and no longer must include the previous requirement to use student performance as part of the plan.
 Instead, these plans will be developed locally and must include multiple measures that are aligned with each State Teaching Standard (Educational Leadership Standards for Principals).
 The NYS Teaching Standards include knowledge of students and student learning; knowledge of content and instructional planning; instructional practice; learning environment; assessment for student learning; professional responsibilities and collaboration and professional growth.

 Rating Bands